loomio/loomio_help/content/guides/consent_process/index.md

 **2.**  The proposer has an idea – and puts it in writing to start the process.

-It’s also a good idea to set someone up as a **facilitator** who can help the proposer do their job efficiently, checking in with them to see if they have enough information to craft and refine their proposal.
+It’s also a good idea to set someone up as a **facilitator**[ ³](#glossary) who can help the proposer do their job efficiently, checking in with them to see if they have enough information to craft and refine their proposal.
 Either way, the proposer gets something in writing as the initial proposal for step one.

 <p style="margin-left:2em;margin-right:2em;margin-top:2em;margin-bottom:2em"><i><b>Facilitators:</b> it is important to remember that it is not your choice which option to take in step one; that choice belongs to the proposer.</i></p>

 ## STEP 2: Questions and Comments

-This round can include clarifying questions, sharing points of information, making any desired responses, including better ideas for the proposal on the table.
+This **round**[ ⁴](#glossary) can include clarifying questions, sharing points of information, making any desired responses, including better ideas for the proposal on the table.
 If there are questions, it is the proposer who gets to answer them or delegate them to whoever they would like to answer that question.
 During this step it’s very important for the proposer to be listening carefully and paying close attention to what’s being shared for anything that they would like to change about their proposal, which is the third step.
 If you are facilitating this process synchronously, it’s important to keep this as a *round*[ ³](#glossary) and not open discussion.

 ## STEP 3: Amendment